Code-Institute-Submissions/Pokematch/testing.md

 ### When clicking off the difficulty ball, the answer is still stored so game starts on that setting if ball is toggled off and ball isn't highlighted.

 -

+### In addition to the difficulty not being stored, a suggestion has been made by tester of adding an alert that lets the player know none of the pokeballs have been selected.

 ## Player opinions